DPDK/dpdk/doc/guides/cryptodevs/snow3g.rst

 In order to enable this virtual crypto PMD, user must:

-* Export the environmental variable LIBSSO_PATH with the path where the library was extracted.
+* Export the environmental variable LIBSSO_SNOW3G_PATH with the path where the library was extracted.

-* Build the LIBSSO library (explained in Installation section).
+* Build the LIBSSO_SNOW3G library (explained in Installation section).

 * Set CONFIG_RTE_LIBRTE_PMD_SNOW3G=y in config/common_base.